Animals with two, three or more heads

 Heroes of myths

-Two-headed creatures are a grateful material for the creation of various kinds of legends, tales and myths.
-Lots of cultures have described amazing animals having two or more heads.
+Two-headed creatures are grateful material for the creation of various kinds of legends, tales and myths.
+Lots of cultures have described amazing animals, which having two or more heads.

 The figure of the seven-headed serpent Mušmaḫḫu appears here.